johnsvenn/redmine_user_specific_theme/README.md

 ## Compatibility

-This plugin version is compatible only with Redmine 2.1.x and later.
+This plugin version is compatible only with Redmine 3.x and later.
+Note 1: Tested just on Redmine 3.1
+Note 2: This is a fork from [Udev's one](https://github.com/Undev/redmine_user_specific_theme)

 ## Installation